UMJCS/UMJCS.github.io/_pages/moments-splash-page.md

   overlay_filter: "0.5"
   overlay_image: /assets/img/moment/iccv19/1.jpg

-excerpt: "List Important Moments of My Whole Life."
+excerpt: "Share Important Moments of My Whole Life."

 intro:
   - excerpt: 'There are lots of important moments in my life, I want to keep all those alive.'